Plant a tree on Motuihe Island - Help replant a forest with native trees

 Puriri (Vitex lucens)

-The Puriri tree can grow up to 20 m tall, with a trunk commonly up to 1.5 m in diameter, frequently thicker, and a broad spreading crown.
+Puriri can grow to a height of 20m, with a trunk commonly up to 1.5 m in diameter, frequently thicker, and a broad spreading crown.
 Puriri was actively and selectively logged in the past to provided timber for a wide range of end uses.
 Puriri bears fruit year round for nectar loving birds.
 Puriri is highly valued as an aid in increasing kereru (native pigeon) populations.

 The total cost per tree is NZ$75 inclusive of all charges